 This is what Mayple is about.

 Talking to our customers and getting inside their heads and experiences was the effective part and helped tremendously when building our strategy.

-Answering the true needs of your target audience is what makes your brand relevant and what motivates your potential customers to engage with it (make sure your brand strategy reflects and solves the needs of your target audience).
+Answering the true needs of your target market is what makes your brand relevant and what motivates your potential customers to engage with it (make sure your brand strategy reflects and solves the needs of your target audience).